r78v10a07/trans-annot-notebook/README.md

 ## Notebook

-This is a Jupyter Notebook which illustrate the workflow used for the transcript annotation process.
+A Jupyter Notebook https://github.com/r78v10a07/trans-annot-notebook/blob/master/docs/Notebook.ipynb, which illustrate the workflow used for the transcript annotation process is available.
 This Github project can be clone and executed in a compatible environment.

 ## Requirements